sneha930/react-practice-playground/README.md

 # Day 2:
 Create a simple React component that shows a greeting in English, Hindi, or Marathi, depending on the selected language.

+# Day 3:
+🔥 Challenge: Real-Time Character Counter with Theme Toggle
+Objective:
+Create a mini React app that includes:
+A textarea where users can type text.
+A live character count displayed below the textarea.
+A toggle button to switch between light and dark themes.